dubblebrick/Roomod/README.md

 Building Instructions
 ---

 Download the project folder for the base module along with the folder for any extension plugin you want to build, then run `dotnet build` in the extension module's project directory.
+Requires .NET Framework 3.5 or newer.